 Solving linear equations in one variable and pairs of simultaneous linear equations.

 Linear equations are the foundation for much of CSEC algebra.
-They teach you how to keep an equation balanced while finding an unknown value.
+They express balance: both sides remain equal as the unknown is isolated.

 Simultaneous equations extend the same idea to two unknowns.
 In Paper 02, these questions often appear as word problems, graph intersections, or parts of a larger algebra task.
 Always state what your variables represent, solve step by step, and check that the solution makes sense in the original situation.